amaseda/git-style-guide/README.md

   - Merge `develop` into `master` using the "Merge Pull Request" option.
     **DO NOT** select the "Squash and Merge" option.

+> TODO: With our setup, should we be rebasing `master` into `develop` before every merge?

 ## Misc.

 * If your branch includes more than one commit, do not merge with a